SoftwareAG/c8y-docs/content/dtm/localization.md

 Once you have enabled feature branding, open the **Localization** page on the left menu.

-To change the language for the **DTM** application click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the drop down menu.
+To change the language for the **DTM** application click the **User settings** option under [User button](/users-guide/getting-started/#gui-features) and select the desired language in the dropdown menu.
 You need to refresh your screen for the application to display the newly selected language.

 Additionally, if you want to add translations for the [custom property](/dtm/asset-types/#property-library) or [asset types](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM application, same can be done using the **Localization** feature.